ContributingFactor/MWPointTracker/README.md

 # MWPointTracker
 ![image](images/icon-128.png)

-MWPointTracker is a Chrome browser extension for MakerWorld creators that displays total points earned by each model on a maker's profile page.
+MWPointTracker is a Chrome browser extension for MakerWorld creators that displays total of downloads and prints for each model on a maker's profile page.
 The formula used corresponds to NumberOfDownloads + NumberOfPrints * 2 and it's displayed on the web page next to the prints and download counters.

-When a model is two points away from the next point reward, the points total will be shown in orange.
-If it's one point away, it will be shown in red.
+When a model is two events away from the next point reward, the total will be shown in orange.
+If it's one event away, it will be shown in red.

 ![image](example.jpg)